quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Congestion Control

-QUIC's congestion control is based on TCP NewReno{{?RFC6582}}
-congestion control to determine the congestion window and pacing rate.
+QUIC's congestion control is based on TCP NewReno{{?RFC6582}} congestion control to determine the congestion window.
 QUIC congestion control is specified in bytes due to finer control and the ease of appropriate byte counting{{?RFC3465}}.

 ## Slow Start